...

 Compare returns an integer comparing two strings lexicographically.
 The result will be 0 if a == b, -1 if a < b, and +1 if a > b.

-Compare is included only for symmetry with package bytes.
+Use Compare when you need to perform a three-way comparison (with slices.SortFunc, for example).
 It is usually clearer and always faster to use the built-in string comparison operators ==, <, >, and so on.

 Example